-3.12 Investment property
+2.12 Investment property

 Investment property, which is property held to earn rentals and/or for capital appreciation is initially recognised at cost and subsequently carried at cost less accumulated depreciation and impairment losses.
-Depreciation is charged, using the straight-line method, so as to write off the cost over their estimated useful lives of 30 years.
-The residual values, useful lives and depreciation method of investment property is reviewed and adjusted as appropriate, at the end of each financial year.
+Depreciation is charged, using the straight-line method, so as to write off the cost over their estimated useful lives of 13.2 years.
+The residual values, useful lives and depreciation method of investment properties are reviewed and adjusted as appropriate, at the end of each financial year.
 The effects of any revision are included in profit or loss when the changes arise.